StuckInLoop/picoReflow/README.md

 More info: https://apollo.open-resource.org/mission:resources:picoreflow

-## Since the previous auto start commands does not seem to work as of today
+## if you have difficulty getting the auto start running correctly then you can try this method below
 Go to directory:

   ```cd /etc/systemd/system```